quicwg/base-drafts/draft-ietf-quic-transport.md

 do so, or if the client packet did not include a connection ID.

-After the first short header octet and optional connection ID, the server includes the value of the Stateless Reset Secret that it included in its transport parameters.
+After the first short header octet and optional connection ID, the server includes the value of the Stateless Reset Token that it included in its transport parameters.

-After the Stateless Reset Secret, the server pads the message with random octets.
+After the Stateless Reset Token, the server pads the message with random octets.

 This design ensures that a stateless reset packet is - to the extent possible -